 There is a poem called The Dash Read the The Dash – it has inspired millions around the world!
 This refers to the dash between birth date and date of death – it represents our life.

-The lifestory/biography is usually the main part of a Humanist FUNERAL/MEMORIAL service or DEDICATION ceremony.
-I THINK WE SHOULD BE HOLDING DEDICATION CEREMONIES TO HONOUR SOMEONE SPECIAL IN OUR LIVES.
+The lifestory/biography is usually the main part of a Humanist Funeral/Memorial service or Dedication ceremony.
+I think we should be holding Dedication ceremonies to honour someone special in our lives.
 So often people remark to me after a funeral how much the deceased would have appreciated it all.
-My obvious response is DO IT WHILE THEY ARE ALIVE.
-I also believe that EVERY funeral should be a CELEBRATION OF A PERSON’S LIFE.
-I reckon that such a funeral helps the mourners and bereavement if the deceased was NOT a religious believer.
-This is why there should be a fortyfold increase in non-religious funerals!
+My obvious response is ‘Do it while they are alive’.
+I also believe that every funeral (baby funerals are different) should be a celebration of a person’s life and that mourner’s learn something about them that they didn’t know before.
+I reckon that such a funeral helps the mourners if the deceased was not a religious believer.
+This is why there should be a much greater increase in non-religious funerals!

 I very much encourage clients/next 0f-kin to put the lifestory together as they are then in control of what they want said.
-They mostly get the celebtrant/me to read it but sometimes they/a family member decides that they want to do it.
+They mostly get the celebtrant/me to read it but sometimes they/family member decides that they want to do it.
 It is simplest to do it chronologically in the style of THIS IS YOUR LIFE but it can be introduced with a statement about the deceased.
 Here is my checklist for clients.
-Remember HUMOUR IS IMPORTANT
+Remember humour is crucial.

 Good luck , enjoy and I am sure that if you do write a short biography/lifestory that you will learn something new, fascinating and inspiring and be so glad that you did it.